-However, these attempts to highlight the positive aspects of the Abel Tasman failed, as the re-flagging was still delayed.
-An interim ban preventing the Abel Tasman from fishing was announced and eventually Australian Environment Minister Tony Burke states that legislation had been passed which meant that the Abel Tasman was effectively banned from fishing in Australian waters for two years from November 2012 to allow time for research into the impact that super trawlers would have on Australia’s marine ecosystem to take place (6).
-Seafish Tasmania were furious and accused Tony Burke of ignoring scientific advice that the vessel would have a low impact on fish stocks and would create employment.
-Despite these claims the ban stood, and attempts to have the ban overturned failed.
+These attempts to highlight the positive aspects of the Abel Tasman failed, as the re-flagging was still delayed.
+An interim ban preventing the Abel Tasman from fishing was announced and eventually Australian Environment Minister Tony Burke states that legislation had been passed which meant that the Abel Tasman was effectively banned from fishing in Australian waters for two years from November 2012 to allow time for research into the impact that super-trawlers would have on Australia’s marine ecosystem to take place (6).
+Seafish Tasmania was furious and accused Tony Burke of ignoring scientific advice that the vessel would have a low impact on fish stocks and would create employment.
+Despite these claims, the ban stood and attempts to have the ban overturned failed.
 Seafish Tasmania made a last-ditch attempt to utilise the Abel Tasman’s presence in Australia.
 In early 2013 they put a proposal to Australian authorities that the ship would go to sea but not to fish.
-Instead, it would be used as a mother ship, with other vessels loading their catch on board the Abel Tasman where it would be processed and frozen (7).
+Instead, it would be used as a mother ship, with other vessels loading their catch onboard the Abel Tasman where it would be processed and frozen (7).
 This compromise deal was also rejected.

 The following month the owners gave up plans for the vessel to be used in any capacity in Australian waters, and the ship left, apparently seeking registration in Lithuania – a nation where it had previously been based.
 During this time the vessel reverted back to being named the FV Margiris.